annasmbr/-Jupyter-Notebook-Editor/README.md

-# -Jupyter-Notebook-Editor
+# Jupyter-Notebook-Editor
-Create a blank Jupyter Notebook in the Watson Studio environment.
-Create Markdown cells
+1. Create a blank Jupyter Notebook in the Watson Studio environment.
+2. Create Markdown cells